Original release: 1926

 Comedy, Family, Slapstick, Silent

-Join us for Slapstick Sunday where you will have the opportunity to see Keaton’s genius on screen in The General plus stick around for the best in shorts created by the filmmaker.
+Join us for Slapstick Sunday where you will have the opportunity to see Keaton’s genius on screen in The General.

 Consistently ranked among the greatest films ever made, Buster Keaton’s THE GENERAL is so brilliantly conceived and executed that it continues to inspire awe and laughter with every viewing.